 The Floating Garden

-As her familiar world begins to crumble, so do Ellis’ defences against the the past when she was forced to flee her father’s drought-ravaged farm, and landed in the unlikely care of self-styled theosophist and charismatic orator, Minerva Stranks.
+As her world begins to crumble, Ellis’ retreats into the past when she was forced to flee her father’s drought-ravaged farm, and landed in the unlikely care of self-styled theosophist and charismatic orator, Minerva Stranks.

-Evoking the hardships and the glories of 1920s Sydney, this novel tells the little-known story of those who faced upheaval with the coming of the famous bridge.
+Evoking the hardships and the glories of 1920s Sydney, this novel tells the little-known story of those evicted by the coming of the famous bridge.
 Peopled by misfits, bohemians, charlatans, and fly-by-nighters, The Floating Garden is about shedding secrets, seizing second chances, and finding love amongst the ruins.

-Buy The Floating Garden book and ebook in your area for AUD$26.95 here.
+Buy The Floating Garden book and ebook here.

-The Floating Garden beautifully and evocatively portrays both the difficulties and the sense of promise in the post-war era… There is something quintessentially Australian about this book and at times it reminded me of Tim Winton’s Cloudstreet. ⋆⋆⋆⋆ (four stars) Books+Publishing, Sept 2014.
+“…evocatively portrays both the difficulties and the sense of promise in the post-war era… at times it reminded me of Tim Winton’s Cloudstreet.” ⋆⋆⋆⋆ (four stars) Books+Publishing

 The Floating Garden follows the fortunes of the unforgettable Ellis Gilbey, the highly-strung artist Rennie Howarth, the charismatic theosophist Miss Minerva Stranks, and the delicate Kitty Tate.
 A beautifully written debut novel.
 Jesse Blackadder, author of The Raven’s Heart and Chasing the Light